William walks in Birmingham city centre

 He walked slowly, reverentially even, carrying his bags into the church.
 He sat down towards the front in a pew not far from the choir stalls.
 He was also within sight of the Burne-Jones window.
 This made him feel almost as much at home as viewing the William Morris wallpaper that had once been in their sitting room.

-Alternatively, you can you read this literary novel when it is published on January 1st, 2023.
-It would be good to have your pre-order.
+Alternatively, you can read, or listen to, the novel by ordering it here.
+It would be good to have your order.